asergunov/kitchen-timer/README.md

 Aproximated the `discharge_percentage(battery_voltage)` and `charge_percentage(battery_volatage, charge_current)` functions in linear intervals.

+The discharge curve I've seen was almost linear in first 90% then goes down really fast.

+The charging there is two phases:

+1. Current limited charging.
+When it decreases voltage in time by current limit you set.
+2. Constant voltage charging.
+When it keeps the voltage the same but tracking current.
+Once the current is less then it's threshhold it stops charging.

+So first half of charging percntage depends on voltage, second part of charging percentage depends on current.

 ## Minimize power consmption in sleep mode

 I was using the Nordic Power Profiler Kit II.